Parable of the Renegades

 At one point, his eyelids felt heavy and he began to grow weary of the amount of time he was taking.
 Before he could accidentally fall asleep on the spot, Lucas dumped all the alcohol from the metal pan straight into the biggest gash on his back.
 Like someone was branding him with hot metal, the burning agony was more than enough to force him back awake, but the chew toy was starting to break from the crushing pressure of his teeth.

 Working on that gash was the most difficult wound to stitch.
 With no mirrors to tell exactly where he should pierce the needle, Lucas had no choice but to rely on the stinging pain from his back to help him pinpoint its location.
 And to add to that, his hands had to work behind him, which only served to increase the difficulty.
 That gash alone was a long and painful process that made the other wounds feel like child's play.

-After putting his damaged clothes back on, Lucas packed away almost everything he used back into the paper bag.
-He didn't care that some of them could have been taken from the same school nurse's office he stayed in as he could use the remaining medical supplies for later on.
+After putting his damaged clothes back on, Lucas packed away almost everything he used into the paper bag.
+He didn't care that some of them could have been taken from the same school nurse's office as he could use the remaining medical supplies for later on.